Reviews: best-practice upward feedback

 (Before you kick off your first (360°) performance review, you should decide on a scale for your structured questions.
-The default setting is a 5-point scale but you can also choose a 2, 3 or 4 point scale.
-This scale will be applied to all structured questions used in any performance review.)
+The default setting is a 5-point scale, but you can choose a 2, 3, 4, 6, 7-, or even a continuous scale.
+This scale will be applied to all structured questions in all future assessments.
+Additionally, you can use various scales and even multiple-choice questions in a template or cycle.)

 - My manager assigns stretch opportunities to help me develop in my career.